scintill/qcrilhook/README.md

 <uses-library android:name="semcrilextension" android:required="true" />
 ```

-These refer to libraries that are installed in /system/framework, so the compiled app requires a ROM that includes them.
+These refer to libraries that are installed in /system/framework, so the compiled app requires a ROM that includes them (such as many shipped ROMs for Qualcomm devices -- AOSP etc. probably won't have these libraries.)

 ## Generic Qualcomm Features